Control Statements

 # Local Variable Type Inference in a for Loop

-JDK 10 introduced a feature called local variable type inference, which allows the type of a local variable to be inferred from the type of its initializer.
+As explained in Chapter 3, JDK 10 introduced a feature called local variable type inference, which allows the type of a local variable to be inferred from the type of its initializer.
 To use local variable type inference, the type of the variable is specified as var and the variable must be initialized.
 Local variable type inference can be used in a for loop when declaring and initializing the loop control variable inside a traditional for loop, or when specifying the iteration variable in a for-each for.
 The following program shows an example of each case:

 The output is shown here: